saveth/CA_demographics/README.md

 ![overall pop distribution](ca2019_pop_map.jpeg)

-Refer to the code here: [CA2019_agedist.Rmd](CA2019_agedist.Rmd])
+Refer to the code here: [CA2019_agedist.Rmd](CA2019_agedist.Rmd)

 ## 2015
 All the R files associated with 2015 was related to figuring out how to use the acs package and generate a population pyramid and time trend.
-(Don't think was finished.)
+(Don't think this was finished.)